Akilan-QC/Gaussian-to-XYZ/readme.txt

 This is code is created to get the xyz file from the optimized gaussian optput.
-Make sure you keep periodic_table.csv in the path.
+Make sure you keep Periodic_Table_of_Elements.csv in the path.